 In 1972, the Irish fiddler Kevin Burke recorded the album Sweeney’s Dream in the US.
 At the unanticipated suggestion of the producer, he was backed by a local group of what the liner notes (available here) call “old-timey musicians.”
 The set beginning with Tuttle’s Reel is accompanied by Henry Saposnik on the autoharp without any attempt at harnessing the instrument’s melodic potential, with which he was doubtless familiar.

 Burke plays eighth notes with a clear rhythmic swing that is one of the fundamental attributes of native Irish style.
 Although such rhythmic inequality is also commonplace in the performance of American old-time music there is nothing noteworthy about its absence.
-The regular use of patterned melodic ornaments – “cuts,” “rolls,” “tips,” “trebles,” “triplets,” etc. – is another hallmark of Irish playing.
-American recordings of traditional fiddle and dance tunes where the autoharp plays the melody include little comparable embellishment, but add rhythmic “fill” to the self accompaniment.
+The regular use of patterned melodic ornaments — “cuts,” “rolls,” “slides,” ”tips,” “triplets,” etc. — is another hallmark of Irish playing.
+American recordings of traditional fiddle and dance tunes where the autoharp plays the melody include little comparable embellishment, instead adding rhythmic “fill” to the self accompaniment.

-Billy Connolly plays melodic autoharp in a video recording of the Scottish fiddle tune, My Own House.
-It was made on its home territory in 1985 – as proximal to ITM as one can get.
-(He plays a three-key diatonic Festival Model #210, commercially released in 1983 by Oscar Schmidt specifically to facilitate melodic playing.)
+Keeping with the present chronology, Billy Connolly plays melodic autoharp in a video recording of the fiddle tune My Own House, made in 1985.
+He uses a three-key diatonic model released commercially in 1983 specifically to facilitate melodic playing.

 This tune can be traced back to a collection published by Patrick McDonald in 1784, as the jig John Bain’s Sister’s Wedding.
 It is notated in what remains the conventional manner, which does not indicate the rhythmic swing that characterizes Connolly’s rendition and, as already noted, Irish and Scottish styles more generally.
-The trills in the 1784 version foreshadow the more elaborate ornamentation that is now also part of that idiom, manifested by the slurred tips heard in the video (“hammering on” discussed further here).
+The trills in the 1784 version foreshadow the more elaborate ornamentation that is now also part of that idiom, manifested by the slides and slurred tips (discussed further here) heard in the video.

 In the following year, the American autoharper Karen Mueller released the album Clarity.
-This juxtaposes American and Irish tradition with the autoharp at center stage.
-Uilleann pipes are also on the recording, as heard in the set Blarney Pilgrim—Humours of Ennistymon, which she also plays solo in a live concert.
+This juxtaposes American and Irish tradition with a diatonic autoharp at center stage.
+Uilleann pipes are also on this recording, as heard in the set Blarney Pilgrim—Humours of Ennistymon, which she also plays solo in a live concert.

-There are differences in national performance styles with several instruments in the established ITM line-up.
-Kevin Burke considers the question, “How could an American fiddler sound more like an Irish fiddler?”, in a tutorial video.
-The aspects of the Irish approach he examines would be largely relevant to a rephrasing of the question as, “How could an autoharper who plays Irish tunes American style sound more like an Irish traditional musician?”
+Kevin Burke devoted a tutorial video to the question, “How could an American fiddler sound more like an Irish fiddler?”
+This could reasonably be rephrased as, “How could an autoharper who plays Irish tunes American style sound more like an Irish traditional musician?”
+I’ll be pursuing it in coming posts, including one that delves further into Twomey’s work.

 Really informative article with a sound understanding of ITM and Autoharp behind it.